-Starting out as a photographer or videographer on YouTube is an expensive endeavor.
-As you're likely more concerned about the right camera and lenses at first, I'd like to go over a few good tripods I've used that are not only durable, but also budget-friendly.
+Starting as a YouTuber is an expensive endeavor.
+As you're likely more concerned about the right camera and lenses at first, I'd like to go over a few good tripods I've used that are not only durable but also budget-friendly.

 Joby Gorillapod and Ballhead X